Gutman-Lab/yolo-braak-stage/README.md

   * This is an older version of the current version found in Ultralytics GitHub, with slight modifications added to work in our project
 * For the latter part of this project, we need access to the WSI files - and will not run unless you have those locally downloaded which requries hundreds of gigabytes of local storage.
 To do this, please contact us at jvizcar@emory.edu

+## ClearML
+The training of models in this repository **requires** the use of a [ClearML](clear.ml) account and credentials.
+After creating and logging into your ClearML account, go to settings -> workspace -> and create new credentials.
+Copy the text shown to a save location.

+Once in the Docker terminal, initiate ClearML using ```$ clearml-init``` and paste the credentials you copied.